dgerabagi/aiascent-dev/prompt.md

 *   **Page Title:** Your New Job Title: The Citizen Architect
 *   **Image Prompt:** A young, confident developer stands before a holographic "career path" diagram.
 The traditional path ("Junior Dev -> Mid-Level -> Senior") is shown as a slow, linear ladder.
 A new, dynamic path labeled "Citizen Architect" branches off, leading directly to high-impact roles like "AI Systems Designer" and "Solutions Architect."
 *   **TL;DR:** The Citizen Architect is the job title of the future.
 It's a role for developers who can think strategically, direct AI partners, and build complex systems, making them far more valuable than traditional coders.
 *   **Content:** The V2V Academy trains you for the jobs that will define the next decade of tech.
-The "Citizen Architect" is a new kind of developer—one who combines technical skills with architectural vision.
+The "Citizen Architect" is a new kind of developer—one who combines technical skills with architectural vision and civic purpose.
 They are the ones who can lead a human-AI team, translating a high-level goal into a functional, robust application.
 They understand that their primary job is not just to write code, but to design the systems and curate the context that allows an AI to write *better* code.
-This is the role that commands a premium salary and offers a path to leadership.
+This is the role that commands a premium salary and offers a path to leadership by applying your talents to improve the community around you.

 #### **Page 2: The Core Competency: Cognitive Capital**
 *   **Page Title:** Your Killer Skill: Generating Cognitive Capital